-Glen joined Church Development Services seven years ago when his father approached him to help sell the business.
-Believing that God had prepared him for Kingdom expansion, he joined the firm and then took over the business on the passing of his father.
-Glen was instrumental in growing the firm’s services offering by adding additional service divisions to provide an unparalleled level of service to churches.
+Glen joined Church Development Services ten years ago when his father approached him to help sell the business.
+Believing that God had prepared him for Kingdom expansion, he bought in to the firm, and then took over the business on the passing of his father.
+Glen has been instrumental in returning CDS to its roots as a developer, and adding financial services to provide an unparalleled level of offerings to churches.

 Glen is a member of Spring Branch Community Church in Virginia Beach, Virginia.
-He is involved in several ministries as a servant, and has led Bible Study at the church in both youth and adult education.
+He is involved in several ministries as a servant, and has led bible study at the church in both youth and adult education.
 He is a member of the financial board of Young Life Capernaum of Hampton Roads, and a sponsor for Orphan Network.
-Glen is fond of exploring the Bible and lists among his influences Oswald Chambers, Dr. Gilbert Bilezikian, Bill Hybels, Richard and Henry Blackaby, Charles Stanley, Michael Simone, and Dallas Willard.
+Glen is fond of exploring the bible and lists among his influences Oswald Chambers, Dr. Gilbert Bilezikian, Bill Hybels, Richard and Henry Blackaby, Charles and Andy Stanley, Michael Simone, and Dallas Willard.
 Glen relaxes by spending time with his family, playing golf, and can occasionally be found doing endurance events and triathlons.

-Glen is not an architect, and CDS, as defined under the North Carolina Board of Architecture Architectural Practice Act, is not an architectural firm.
-However, our architects are able to obtain licensing either through reciprocity, NCARB, and/or through a subsidiary company licensed in your state.
+Glen is not an architect, and CDS, as defined under the North Carolina Board of Architecture’s Architectural Practice Act, is not an architectural firm.